6 Reasons Why Narcissists Never Apologize - They Hate Saying Sorry

 4) They project the fault onto others

-You’ve no doubt already figured it out, but these folks always remain completely in denial with regard to accountability and instead opt to blame their victims when trouble arises.
+You have no doubt already figured it out, but these folks always remain completely in denial with regard to accountability and instead opt to blame their victims when trouble arises.
 That’s right, gaslighting is definitely one of their not-so-secret weapons.
+These slippery snakes completely wash their hands of their actions and pretend to be oblivious to the hurt and pain they cause people around them.
+Shifting the blame allows them to maintain their facade of perfection and avoid any introspection.

 5) They don’t believe people deserve their time